 #10-Appeal to an emotion

 People are moved by emotions and will respond with more energy when you can trigger an emotional response.
 The shock and awe effect creates curiosity, amazement, surprise and intrigue.
-Being original will earn you the extra clicks.
+Being original will earn you the extra clicks and increase your click-through rate.
 When you can surprise a reader your words make a greater impact on their intrigue.

 In June 2019, Digital Ducats conducted a survey of consisting of 384 blog posts on 29 top SEO blogs.
 The following statistics represent blog posts on the first page of the website: